Caryswood

 Caryswood is a historic home located near Evington, Campbell County, Virginia.
-It was built about 1855, and is a two-story frame building in an “L” configuration, which is covered by a low, hipped roof.
-It has a two-story, rear addition, with a one-story kitchen addition.
+It was built about 1855 and is a two-story frame building in an “L” configuration, covered by a low, hipped roof.
+It has a two-story, rear addition, with a one-story kitchen extension.
 The house is covered in flush (presumably ship-lapped or tongue-and-groove) siding, which creates a regular, smooth, somewhat monolithic appearance.
-The house has Italianate and Greek Revival decorative details.
-Also on the property are an 1856 stable, the remains of an icehouse, a smokehouse, and an office.
+The house features Italianate and Greek Revival decorative details.
+On this property, you will find an 1856 stable, the remains of an icehouse, a smokehouse, and an office.

 It was listed on the National Register of Historic Places in 2010.